calboo/Flare_Triggering/README.md

 # Flare_Triggering

-To simulate the triggering of solar flares the MHD code Lare3d, https://warwick.ac.uk/fac/sci/physics/research/cfsa/people/tda/larexd/, was used.
+To simulate the triggering of solar flares the MHD simulation code Lare3d was used.
+The Lare3d code, manual and IDL visualisation scripts can be found here:  https://warwick.ac.uk/fac/sci/physics/research/cfsa/people/tda/larexd/.

 Emerging bipolar regions (BRs) of magnetic field were injected into a domain with a non-potential sheared magnetic field arcade.
 The overlying field changes polarity across a polarity inversion line (PIL) and the injected field emerges in the centre of the domain along the PIL.
 The injected field is an ellipsoid and has opposite polarity to the overlyying field and induces flaring through magnetic reconnection.

 In this project which is described in this paper, https://iopscience.iop.org/article/10.3847/1538-4357/aba61a, the effects of oscillating, twisting and colliding BRs on the strength of induced flares was considered.
 This repository contains all the files needed to reproduce the simulations described and the figures shown in this paper.